NaiveInvestigator/mpv-config/README.md

 # mpv-config
-My personal mpv config for linux :>
+My personal mpv config for linux :> (Tested only on KDE Wayland)

 # Preview
 A preview of how this config looks: